I made a shoe!!! Yes, a shoe, as in one shoe, not two, but hey, I MADE A SHOE! 😀

 We were advised to first draw what came to our mind in order to get some ideas, so I drew a few models without thinking about it too much, just to see how the magpie could translate as a shoe.

 Then I tried to be a little more precise, which is when I got the idea of the black feathers on a white background.
-I quite liked the design of the shoe at the top, but not its form.
+I quite liked the design of the shoe at the top, but not its shape.
 I wanted something that would reflect my style a little more, with a feminine and retro touch.

 I was happy with these two drawings, but the teacher found that the top of the shoe was too high.
 I did not agree at first, but when I drew my design on the shoe last I chose, which allowed me to see how it would look on a foot, I could see how wrong I was!
 So I made the final drawings, which you saw above, where I lowered the top of the shoe and gave the shoe a more delicate heel.